GEB 4941 Internship Course

 Before applying for GEB 4941 internship credit, review each pre-registration tab carefully below; you will need to obtain a few pieces of information before starting.

 Registering for GEB 4941 is easy, simply follow the steps below further explained on each corresponding tab.
-The actual GEB 4941 application is available live on the ‘Apply’ tab.
+The actual GEB 4941 application is available in the ‘Application’ section.

 - Secure an Internship